A bakery, farm, orchard and home.

 ENOUGH OUTDOOR BAKING.
 TIME TO MOVE INSIDE

 A new farm stand built by friends and volunteers, a new oven built by Alan Scott with the help of two dozen workshop guests, a new kitchen, a full time employee and several apprentices.
 The hobby bakery was no longer just a hobby.

 TIME TO BUILD A PROPER HOME

-After three years living behind the bakery in a yurt, freezing in winter and roasting in summer, a major renovation of the bakery’s second floor provided my family and I a modern, comfortable home, and an even shorter commute to work: one staircase instead of 100 feet.
+After three years living behind the bakery in a yurt, freezing in winter and roasting in summer, a major renovation of the bakery’s second floor provided Noah and his family a modern, comfortable home, and an even shorter commute to work: one staircase instead of 100 feet.

 GROW, CHANGE AND ABOVE ALL, TRY NOT TO BURN OUT

 After 5 years of baking in the Alan Scott built brick oven, the demands of the business required a change to a higher capacity, more efficient bread oven.

 A new wood fired oven from Spain filled an entire shipping container with brick, mortar and steel.
 Eight days later, this marvelous tool stood ready to bake.

 There are tools that perform many tasks very well, but there are some tasks that only a very specific tool can perform well.
 Our Spanish oven bakes breads and pastries with flying colors, but nothing bakes pizzas like a live fire oven.
 We’ve always enjoyed having friends and family over for pizza, so we built a new oven just for that purpose.